Siege of Alexandria (641): Byzantine counterattack

 There were several Byzantine attempts to retake Alexandria.
 Though none of these were successful for a sustained period of time, Byzantine forces were able to briefly regain control of the city in 645.
 Arab chroniclers tell of a massive fleet and army sent by the Byzantines with the goal of retaking Alexandria.
 The imperial forces were led by a lower ranking imperial official named Manuel.

 After entering the city without facing much resistance, the Byzantines were able to regain control of both Alexandria and the surrounding Egyptian countryside.
 The Muslims retaliated by readying a large force of 15,000 who promptly set out to retake the city under command of the veteran Amr ibn Al-As.
 The Byzantines, following their standard tactical doctrine, advanced out of the city and sought an open battle away from the shelter of their fortifications.
 Accounts of the battle portray the Muslim forces as relying heavily on their archers before eventually assaulting the Byzantine positions, driving many back and routing the rest in the process.
 After this, the Byzantines were utterly defeated and withdrew from the region.

 In 654, yet another attempt to bring Alexandria back into imperial hands failed when an invasion force sent by Constans II was repulsed.
 This generally marks the end of Byzantine attempts to retake the city.

 Life under Rashidun rule

 There is much evidence to support that Alexandria continued to thrive under its new leaders.
 Muslim sources claim that, once subdued, the native population of Alexandria was remarkably receptive toward the rule of their Islamic governors, often favoring them to their previous Byzantine masters.

-In regards to the treatment of the native population, many sources point out the visible efforts made by the Muslims to respect the cultural identity and religious freedoms of the local population.
+In regards to the treatment of the native population, some sources point out the visible efforts made by the Muslims to respect the cultural identity and religious freedoms of the local population.
 In his analysis on the post-conquest status of regions affected by Islamic expansion, Dr. Gustav LeBon writes:

 “However, the early Caliphs, who enjoyed a rare ingenuity which was unavailable to the propagandists of new faiths, realized that laws and religion cannot be imposed by force.
 Hence they were remarkably kind in the way they treated the peoples of Syria, Egypt, Spain and every other country they subdued, leaving them to practice their laws and regulations and beliefs and imposing only a small Jizya in return for their protection and keeping peace among them.
 In truth, nations have never known merciful and tolerant conquerors like the Arabs.”